O Gauge Wagons

 A highly detailed model of the GWRs standard 24-feet length goods train brake van, introduced from 1912 and built, with many detail differences, until 1950.
 The long wheelbase of these vans gave the guard a good ride, with a very effective hand brake and a large cabin which allowed extra crew to be accommodated.

-This is an unnumbered model of a diagram AA21 Toad in British Railways bauxite livery.
+This is an unlettered model of a diagram AA21 Toad in British Railways bauxite livery.
 This diagram featured full vacuum brake fittings with the brake cylinder mounted between the sand boxes on the veranda.

 £86.25